jeraldtj-3/test/README.md

 # test

-test repo for git command for my own learning
+test repo to learn git command for self leaning

+This repo belongs to Jerald.